usnistgov/REFPROP-docs/doc/DLL/high_level.rst

-    The ABFLSH routine is called to determine the phase of the inputs (liquid, vapor, or 2-phase), and then the appropriate iterative routine will be called to obtain the independent properties of the equations of state:  these being temperature and density.
+    The ABFLSH routine is called to determine the phase of the inputs (liquid, vapor, or 2-phase), and then the appropriate iterative routine will be called to obtain the independent properties of the equations of state: temperature and density.
 For subsequent calculations for properties that are in the single phase, use the code TD&, where the symbol & indicates the single phase state.
 The time required with the use of TD& is negligible compared to that required for the iterative solution called by ABFLSH.
 However, the properties sent to this routine and the calculated